• Duration: 15 Days

 07

-On this day, we trek for 4 to 5 hours from Khumjung to Phortse, it is a beautiful walk with numerous extraordinary vistas along the way.
+On this day, we trek for 6 to 7 hours from Tengboche to Dingboche, it is a beautiful walk with numerous extraordinary vistas along the way.

 Day